Amarra S Amarra S

 Pearl read withdrawal as imbalance.

-Bloom read grief, rooted deeply enough to grow into something quite different.
+Bloom, listening first for injury rather than accusation, read grief – rooted deeply enough to grow into something quite different.

 The High Regent of Shadow’s instinct for discernment, on the other hand, prevented him from taking Ember’s actions at face value.